TriPed-Robot/trip_kinematics/paper.md

 # Summary

-​Robotics literature and practice have long been dominated by two types of robots.
+​Robotics literature and practice have long been dominated by two types of mechanisms.
 When a large workspace is required serial or branching manipulators are used.
 If structural strength and high stiffness are instead required parallel robots are used.